 The Chosen One: How the hell did you open a lock with CLAWS?

 - "MOO, I say!!", says a randomly encountered brahmin.
-Becomes doubly hilarious when a nearby NPC will sometimes comment "I could have sworn I heard that cow shout "Moo, I say" or somesuch...."
+Becomes doubly hilarious when Ed in Vault City sometimes comments "I could have sworn I heard that cow shout "Moo, I say" or somesuch...."

 - Getting the Fallout 2 hintbook.